Nazi-looted art hoarder may get some works back, prosecutor says

 Reinhard Nemetz, state prosecutor in the Bavarian city of Augsburg, said late on Tuesday that pieces from the stash of more than 1,400 paintings and drawings that clearly belong to Cornelius Gurlitt should be given back as soon as possible.

-Media reports have put the value of a collection that includes works by Duerer, Delacroix, Picasso, Matisse and German expressionists Otto Dix and Ernst Ludwig Kirchner at 1 billion euros ($1.35 billion).
+Media reports have put the value of a collection that includes works by Duerer, Delacroix, Picasso, Matisse and German expressionists Otto Dix and Ernst Ludwig Kirchner at 1 billion euros.

 Gurlitt, the 80-year-old son of a war-era art dealer put in charge of selling confiscated "degenerate" art by Adolf Hitler, has demanded his art back.
 Bild newspaper reported that some 400 works would be returned to him.